Board of Directors

 Merrie Jo Alcoke

 Merrie Jo is a native and resident of New Bern, NC.
 She recently served as the Director of the Governor’s Eastern Office.
 Prior to that time, Merrie Jo was in private practice as an attorney with Ward and Smith, P. A. where she specialized in environmental matters, with a focus on coastal regulatory litigation, state and federal water quality permitting and enforcement, and land use planning.
-Merrie Jo spent most of her legal career in the NC Attorney General’s Office where she served as a senior coastal attorney for the N. C. Division of Coastal Management.
+Merrie Jo spent most of her legal career in the N. C. Attorney General’s Office where she served as a senior coastal attorney for the N. C. Division of Coastal Management.
 She has also worked as a certified mediator in N. C. Civil Superior Court.
 Merrie Jo is active in her community and is a past Coastal Land Trust Board member.

 Bob Emory